Subbus Kitchen

 • Add this ground green chili+ginger+cuminseeds to the batter along with salt.
 Give a good stir.
 Dibba Rotti batter is now ready.

 • Heat a heavy bottomed pan.
-When the pan is hot, add 2 tbsp of oil.
+When the pan is hot, add 2 tablespoon of oil.
 Pour 3-4 ladle of batter on the pan.

 ¼ Cup Oil